babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 ##### `babylon` Contract

-The `babylon` contract is the main entry point for the Babylon Staking integration.
+The `babylon` contract is the main entry point for Cosmos BSN Staking integration.
 It is responsible for handling the IBC messages and relaying them to the appropriate contract on the BSN side.
 It provides the following interface over